 Welcome to our 2014 collection of the world's best herb, vegetable and flower seeds.
-We've added dozens of new varieties to tempt you, like Iona Petit Pois Peas, Detroit Dark Red Beets, Danvers Half Long Carrots, Peppermint Swiss Chard, Honey Nut Mini Butternut Squash, Round Midnight Purple Basil, Province Lavender, Chinese Lanterns and Love-in-a-Puff, among others.
+We've added dozens of new varieties to tempt you, like Iona Petit Pois Peas, Detroit Dark Red Beets, Danvers Half Long Carrots, Peppermint Swiss Chard, Honey Nut Mini Butternut Squash, Round Midnight Purple Basil, Provence Lavender, Chinese Lanterns and Love-in-a-Puff, among others.

 The spirit and care with which gardeners sow seeds, tend gardens and celebrate seasonal bounty is invaluable, and must never be underestimated.
 It's extraordinary how just one life crafted around the garden and the kitchen can impact so many.
 It's contagious, honest goodness borne of one's passion for gardening and cooking, and the magic of seeds.
 It affects every aspect of life: the cadence of our days, our physical health and well-being, our connection to the seasons, how well we eat, sleep and feel, and the joy that we feel and share for the world that we help to create.

 This year, we'll be launching a new website, complete with an online cookbook, in-depth horticultural information and seasonal 10%-off website specials.
 Sign up online with your email address, and we'll send you a grand opening invitation.
-Friend Kitchen Garden Seeds on Facebook to join our community of like-minded, spirited gardeners.
+Like Kitchen Garden Seeds on Facebook to join our community of like-minded, spirited gardeners.
 Call us for personal assistance.
 We're here Monday through Friday from 9:00 a.m. through 5:00 p.m.
 We'd love to speak with you about your garden.

 With warm regards,